Telephone and Internet

 Specialized equipment

-The other two programs offered through the Iowa Utilities Board, Telecommunications Access Iowa and the National Deaf-Blind Equipment Distribution Program, relate to equipment purchases.
+The other two programs offered through the Iowa Utilities Board, Telecommunications Access Iowa and the Iowa Deaf-Blind Equipment Distribution Program, relate to equipment purchases.

-The Telecommunications Access Iowa (TAI) is a voucher program that provides vouchers to qualified Iowans to purchase telephone equipment that would make communicating over the telephone easier for the user.
+Telecommunications Access Iowa (TAI) is a voucher program that provides vouchers to qualified Iowans to purchase telephone equipment to make communicating over the telephone easier.
 The TAI website walks users through the steps to apply for a TAI voucher.
 These vouchers cover 95% of the average cost of the equipment.
 The program does have income limits, which are listed on this page.
 Vouchers can be used at registered dealers.
 For more information on TAI, see Iowa Legal Aid’s page “Help with Phone Equipment for Iowans with a Hearing Disability.”

-The Iowa Deaf-Blind Equipment Distribution Program is for people with combined hearing and vision loss, and in addition to providing specialized telecommunication tools, provides training on how to use them.
+The Iowa Deaf-Blind Equipment Distribution Program is for people with combined hearing and vision loss.
+In addition to providing specialized telecommunication tools, the program provides training on how to use the tools.
 You can apply for the program through the iCanConnect website.
 The iCanConnect website also provides more information on the eligibility requirements, including income limits.
 Iowa’s program is administered by the Helen Keller National Center, Great Plains Regional Office.

 Related Iowa Laws